exploratory-io/book/tutorials/quick-start.md

 You can double click on any part on the chart to get back to the original zoom level.

-Now, let's take a look at how the departure delay times were getting accumulated by each carrier as the time progresses, by using one of the Window Calculation types called 'Cumulative Sum'.
+Now, let's take a look at how the departure delay times were getting accumulated by each carrier as the time progresses, by using one of the embedded Window Calculation types called 'Cumulative Sum' (or Running Total).

 Click on the property icon and select Window Calculation from the list.

 ![](images/quick-start-38.png)

-Select 'Cumulative' for Calculation Type, and 'Sum' for 'Summarize Values using'.
+Select 'Cumulative' and 'Sum' from the lists.

 ![](images/quick-start-39.png)

-We can see that Delta Airline (DL) has accumulated large amount of the departure delay time based on the average.
-It looks that something happened in that particular week.
-Also, we can see that some airlines like Hawaiian (HA) and Alaska (AS) are consistently very low departure delay times, which means that their flights got sometimes delayed but those were rather exceptions, unlike the other carriers where the delays are observed as normal events.
+We can see that Delta Airline (DL) has accumulated large amount of the departure delay times.
+It looks that something must have happened in that particular week.
+Well, it turned out that there was a global computer system outage for Delta on August 8th, 2016, which caused large-scale cancellations and took a few days before getting back to normal schedule.
+[News from CNN.](http://money.cnn.com/2016/08/08/news/companies/delta-system-outage-flights/)

+Also, we can see that some airlines like Hawaiian (HA) and Alaska (AS) are consistently very low departure delay times, which means that their flights got sometimes delayed but those were rather exceptions, unlike the other carriers where the delays are observed as normal trends.

 ## Boxplot